Shadi A. Dayeh

 Assoc Professor, Electrical and Computer Engineering

 Shadi Dayeh received his B.S. in Physics/Electronics from the Lebanese University in Beirut, Lebanon in 2001, M.S. in Electrical Engineering from Southern Methodist University in Dallas in 2003, and PhD in Electrical Engineering from UC San Diego in 2008.
-He did postdoctoral studies at Los Alamos National Laboratory as Director’s Fellow (2008-2010) and Distinguished J. R. Oppenheimer Fellow (2010-2012) and then joined the faculty of ECE at UC San Diego in November 2012 where he directs the Integrated Electronics and Bio-interfaces Laboratory.
-He received many best paper awards for his graduate work and distinguished performance award at Los Alamos for his postdoctoral work, the NSF Early Career Award in 2014, and the Jacobs School of Engineering Teacher of the Year Award in Electrical and Computer Engineering in 2015.
+He did postdoctoral studies at Los Alamos National Laboratory as Director’s Fellow (2008-2010) and Distinguished J. R. Oppenheimer Fellow (2010-2012) and then joined the faculty of ECE at UCSD in November 2012 where he directs the Integrated Electronics and Bio-interfaces Laboratory.
+He received many best paper awards for his graduate work and distinguished performance award at Los Alamos for his postdoctoral work, the NSF Early Career Award in 2014, the Jacobs School of Engineering Teacher of the Year Award in Electrical and Computer Engineering in 2015, and ISCS Young Scientist Award in 2018.

 Lab Web Page: http://iebl.ucsd.edu